Are solar panels worth it?

 This depends on three factors: the cost of the solar array, the amount of sunshine and the cost of energy in your area

-Experts in the solar energy industry say the return on investment for a solar panel array depends on a handful of factors, including the original cost of your system, the cost of electricity in your area and how much energy your household consumes — plus any costs you may incur for maintenance.
-The consensus is, however, that the investment tends to pay off over time.
+Experts in the solar energy industry say the return on investment for a solar panel array depends on a handful of factors, including the original cost of your system, the cost of electricity in your area and how much energy your household consumes, plus any costs you incur for maintenance.

 - Solar panels do eventually pay for themselves, experts say.

 - How long it takes your solar array to pay for itself depends on your system’s efficiency and other factors.

 - The efficiency of your solar array is determined by how much sunlight your home is exposed to, the size of your system and how much power it produces.

 Investing in solar energy allows property owners to "lock in the cost of their energy and avoid ever-increasing utility costs," said Tim Deters, content manager at Green Ridge Solar, a solar company based near Portland, Oregon.
 With the energy inflation rate at approximately 5% per year, this savings adds up even greater over time, he noted.

 Even homeowners who finance the purchase of their solar array will one day see a return on investment, since the cost of the solar array will eventually be paid off.
 For homeowners who never invest in solar power, the cost of utilities is unlikely to ever go away.
 Once the cost of your solar investment is paid off, you'll enjoy free energy for your home.

 While solar panels do eventually pay for themselves, how long this takes depends on several factors, including your local energy costs and how much sunlight you get.